ecsx-framework/ECSx/guides/tutorial/web_frontend_liveview.md

   * The new assign will be used to create SVG elements
   * To help fetch locations for projectiles only, we'll add an `IsProjectile` tag

-Start by running the generator commands for our new components, systems, and tag:
+Start by running the generator commands for our new components, system, and tag:

     $ mix ecsx.gen.component ProjectileTarget binary
     $ mix ecsx.gen.component ProjectileDamage integer